Independence ratio and random eigenvectors in transitive graphs

 Clearly, $I_{+}$ and $I_{-}$ are disjoint (random) independent sets in $G$. \end{definition}

 The $\Aut(G)$-invariance implies that the probability of the event $v \in I_{+}$ is the same for all vertices $v$.
-So from now on, we will focus on a fixed vertex $v$ (that we will call the root) and its neighbors $u_1, \ldots, u_d$.
-For $X_v$ and $X_{u_i}$ we will simply write $X$ and $Y_i$, respectively.
-Therefore we have
+So from now on, we will focus on a fixed vertex and its neighbors.
+First we introduce the following notation.